Everyone has a different stress definition, but its effects on our health are similar. Life is never stress-free, but we can make health our priority.

 Slow down and start making yourself your number one priority!

 There is no shortage of stress in our daily life.
 They can give us emotional unrest and tension.
-No matter what the cause is, stress can give us long-lasting impact.
+No matter what the cause is, stress can give us a long-lasting impact.
 Menopause is a big transition in our life.
 We have to come ready and prepared!

 Unfortunately, many of us, including me didn’t have a clue when menopause hit.
 If you have a daughter, please share our tips on how to deal with stress.
 This will make her more in tune with her body when she reaches midlife.